There is discipline and accountability in Scouting but Scoutmasters are not disciplinarians.

-When there is a question of accountability – a Scout who is not doing what he is expected to do – Scoutmasters can speak to them and encourage them to rise to the occasion.
-If they don’t it is not up to the Scoutmaster nor the troop to discipline or punish the Scout.
+When there is a question of accountability – a Scout who is not doing what he is expected to do – Scouters can speak to them and encourage them to rise to the occasion.
+If they don’t it is not up to the Scouter nor the troop to discipline or punish the Scout.

 If a Scout is not performing his leadership duties his fellow Scouts will want to elect a new leader.

 - We don’t hold the threat of punishment over Scouts, that’s not our job.

 - We don’t withhold advancement to teach them a lesson.

 - The Scout oath and law are our rules of conduct.